NeilYXIN/Dynamic_IP_Notification/README.md

 Using this script is easy:

         python ip_updater.py
 Note: This is a one-time detection.
-You can set up a scheduled task using third-party libraries, such as Cron, to periodically detect IP changes.
+You can set up a scheduled task using third-party libraries (e.g., Cron), to automate the IP change detection in a periodical manner.

 ## Security Risks/Known Issues

-- The email password in the example code is **NOT** protected.
-You need to be aware of potential risks like password leakage.
-Please ONLY use this script in a trusted environment or replace the password authentication with a secure API.
+- The email password is **NOT** protected.
+You need to be aware of the password leakage risk.
+Please **ONLY** use this in a trusted environment or replace the password authentication with a secure API.

-- This script is tested on macOS 11.5.2 & Ubuntu 20.04 LTS running Python 3.8.
+- Tested on macOS 11.5.2 & Ubuntu 20.04 LTS running Python 3.8.

 ## License